Jamie-Millsip/cambio-website/README.md

 - finish implementing card flipping

-  - ensure a player can only flip a card if that card's value is equal to the value of the top card of the discard pile
+  - ensure a player can only flip a card if that card's value is equal to the value of the top card of the discard pile -- done
-  - ensure a player can only flip a card if they were not player who most recently discarded
+  - ensure a player can only flip a card if they were not player who most recently discarded -- NEEDS WORK
+    - currently what happens when a card is clicked is dependent on state (ie if state === 0 drawcard)
+    - this prevents the flipcard function from ever running as the the if state condition is always met
+    - need to create bools for each state (ie canDiscard, canDraw, etc) to ensure that only cards that actually can do that action enter that func and the rest are able to enter the flipCard func
   - ensure only one card can be flipped for each discarded card

 - add functionality to "cambio" button